lrahbek/cds-lang-assignments/assignment-4/README.md

 # Assignment 4 - Emotion analysis with pretrained language models

+*Date: 18/04/2024*

+Laura Givskov Rahbek

+## Description

+## Data

+The data used in this assignment can be found [here](https://www.kaggle.com/datasets/albenft/game-of-thrones-script-all-seasons?select=Game_of_Thrones_Script.csv).
+It is a .csv file containing every line in the scripts for the eight seasons of Game of Thrones.
+The .csv file also contains information on the season and episode the line was said, as well as which character said the line.

+## Usage and Reproducing of Analysis

+## Discussion

 Winter is... just finished, actually.

 In class this week, we've seen how pretrained language models can be used for a range of tasks.
 In this assignment, we're going to use these models to perform some computational text analysis of some culturally significant data - scripts from the television show *Game of Thrones*.
 The scripts have been split into lines, with additional metadata showing who spoke each line, which episode that line comes from, and which season that episode belongs to.